Create a Skill / Agent / Team Repository

 description | ✓ | One-sentence summary on the listing card |

-agents | ✓ | List of member agents |
+skills | ✓ | List of skill dependencies as repo#skillName |

 Quick start